 I recently replaced my aging 2017 5K Retina iMac with a Mac Studio, powered by an M1 Max processor and 32GB of RAM.
 Some months earlier I upgraded my aging laptop to a 2022 M2 MacBook Air.
 That iMac’s beautiful 27-inch, 5K retina display was hard to part with, and so I wanted to give the new desktop system a very nice screen.
 And I have, in the form of an LG DualUp 28-inch display.

 It’s an unusual display; it is a 16:18 aspect panel with a native resolution of 2560×2880.
-It is “tall” in its normal orientation, but I’ve chosen to use it rotated which makes it look rather square.
+It is “tall” in its normal orientation, but I’ve chosen to use it rotated which makes it look rather square (a great orientation for this display).
 A perfect screen for my use cases as a general UNIX system and web development workstation.
 (I do not game on my desktop Mac nor do I watch feature films, so a more traditional 16:9 aspect ration has little value to me here.)
 I’ve had this system up and running for two months now and I can say that, of all the displays I’ve ever used, this one is my favorite.

 Doing research to spec out the screen for this iMac replacement, I encountered a large number of people lamenting the use of 4K displays with Macs, noting that the Apple 5K displays, with a 218 pixel/inch density, allow for a computationally easy halving of the native display resolution to achieve an ideal desktop rendering.
 A 5K Apple display has a native resolution of 5120×2880 and the default view mode is a “looks like” 2560×1440 desktop — razor sharp.
 Halving the native display resolution is easy peasy for GPU hardware — a small lift.
 This is, presumably, why Apple’s Retina displays are 5K rather than 4K.
 The thing with 4K displays is that in their typical native 3840×2160 resolution, they present the UI elements far too small, while the system-suggested half-resolution rendering is a sharp “looks like” 1920×1080 display where the UI elements appear too large — there’s too little desktop real estate.